cx-language/cx/docs/book/build-system.md

 ## Installing dependencies

-Dependencies are C* libraries hosted in Git repositories.
+Dependencies are cx libraries hosted in Git repositories.
 Each entry gives the `package` name used by `import`, the repository `url` (any URL `git clone` accepts), and the `version` to check out (a tag, branch, or commit):